michael-e-kebede/tiktok-data-scraping/README.md

-# Data Mining, Analysis and Modeling Portfolio
+# Data Mining and Analysis Portfolio
 A Repository containing portfolio of data related projects completed for academic, self learning, and professional purposes.
 Presented in the form of Jupyter Notebooks.

 Tools